hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/DiscreteMath/Logic/index.md

 You are given three "hypotheses", which are the expressions that are given to you to use to solve for $r$.
 You are trying to derive $r$ from these three hypotheses.
 I like to list out the given hypotheses first, so they are there when I want to use them later, but you can write them down you need them as you go through the proof too.

+Now to get to line 4, I look at the rules chart and I see what kind of rules I can apply to any previous lines and see if that gets me anything that can be useful.
+In this case, I see that Modus Ponens says if you have a line that says $p$ and a line that says $p \rightarrow q$, you can get $q$ as a result.
+I know the letters are a bit off but that is okay as long as you keep it consistent, you can make a substitution, so you can temporarily think of the $p$ in the proof as the $q$ in the chart and vice versa.

+The logic behind Modus Ponens applied to line 4 is that if you have the value of $q$ in line 3 and you have the expression that says $q$ implies the value of $p$, then you can use $q$ you have to get the value of $p$.
+I think of this one as "unlocking".
+I need to get a $q$ because I have something that tells me that $q$ "unlocks" a new value that I need, which is $p$.

+Put into a more concrete example, let's say $q =$ it is raining and $p =$ get an umbrella.
+Then you have a line that says $q \rightarrow p$ (i.e "if it is raining, then get an umbrella).
+You can observe that is raining, so we have established $q$ to be True (which is what line 3 represents in the proof).
+We have a statement (the implication arrow) that says what to do if it is raining, so we can conclude $p$ from that, which is to get an umbrella.

+In line 5 of the proof, this is using the Conjunction rule, which allows you to combine any expressions in the proof so far with an AND ($\land$) between them.
+In this case, I see that it would helpful to do that because Hypothesis 1 on line says that if you have $p \land q$, you can get $r$, which is what we need.

+Finally, I apply Modus Ponens again to lines 1 and 5 to get $r$ from $p \land q$ and $(p \land q) \rightarrow r$.

+That's it!
+That was a walk through of the smallest proof I could find in my notebook!
+Congratulations on your first mathematical proof!